mxcube/mxcubecore/docs/source/dev/hwobj_signals.md

 The {py:class}`mxcubecore.BaseHardwareObjects.HardwareObject` class serves as the base class for all hardware objects in MXCuBE.
 It includes methods for defining and emitting signals, allowing derived classes to customize signal emission based on their specific requirements.

+>Strictly speaking it is the HardwareObject OR HardwareObjectYaml class (both inherit from HardwareObjectMixin).
+Once we unify the YAML and XML configuration this distinction should hopefully disappear.

 ### Emit

 Signals are typically emitted when the state of a hardware object changes, such as when it becomes ready for operation, encounters an error, or completes a task.
 Additionally, signals may be emitted to indicate changes in parameters or settings of the hardware, such as new setpoints, values, or configuration options.